mikestefanello/pagoda/README.md

 ### Dependency injection

-The container exists to faciliate easy dependency-injection both for services within the container as well as areas of your application that require any of these dependencies.
+The container exists to facilitate easy dependency-injection both for services within the container and areas of your application that require any of these dependencies.
 For example, the container is automatically passed to the `Init()` method of your route [handlers](#handlers) so that the handlers have full, easy access to all services.

 ### Test dependencies